 Aimee Rivera is the Development Executive at Skydance Media.
 Skydance is a diversified media company founded by David Ellison to create high quality, event-level entertainment for global audiences.
 Skydance is currently in post on TOP GUN: MAVERICK.
 Skydance has previously released a number of major motion pictures including most recently: Netflix's 6 UNDERGROUND, directed by Michael Bay and starring Ryan Reynolds, ANNIHILATION, MISSION IMPOSSIBLE: FALLOUT, TERMINATOR: DARK FATE, and WORLD WAR Z. Skydance Television's current slate includes Emmy-nominated shows on networks including: Netflix, Amazon, and Apple +.
 Skydance Interactive creates and publishes original and IP-based virtual reality experience and video games and debuted its first original title, ARCHANGEL.
 Prior to joining Skydance, Aimee worked at notable companies such as: Columbia Pictures and Amazon Studios.
 Full Bio »

 In today’s marketplace, not only are more and more films are becoming female focused, but the demand for screenplays and films with female driven lead characters is growing rapidly.
 With the success of blockbusters such as WONDER WOMAN, ATOMIC BLONDE, RED SPARROW, ALIEN: COVENANT and TERMINATOR: DARK FATE, the box office is proving that not only is there an appetite for female-starring films, but also that they can be profitable.
 Everyone is looking for the next original idea with a female lead that can be turned into a franchise.
-With that being said, it is important to understand what goes into creating a female character in these male dominant genres and avoid the most common mistakes and tropes.

 There are many misconceptions and challenges that writers fall into when it comes to creating female characters for a large, global audience.
 The most common is the gender flip, which is taking a male character and write it as a female.
 It’s examples such as this that are most often believed to be the correct approach to creating a female character in a male driven genre when in fact it’s the opposite.
 This webinar will provide these kind of examples and explain where the mistakes lie, how to correct them and the importance of creating authentic female characters.